There are many direct and indirect factors that can affect how plants grow.

 In this guide, we outline each of those factors.

-Summary – Factors That Affect How Plants Grow
+Summary – Factors That Affect The Growth Of Plans (How They Grow)

 It is often said there are 5 main factors that directly affect plant growth and a plant’s hormones (positively and negatively) – Light (sunlight), temperature, water, humidity and nutrients.